Surf Life Saving Club Patrols

 Parking Permit Application

-Northern Beaches Council has agreed to provide one sticker to patrolling members only and must either be a non-rate paying resident residing within the Northern Beaches Council area or reside outside of the Northern Beaches Council.
-If you wish to apply for a permit please contact exo@freshwater sending details of your name, address and patrol.
+Northern Beaches Council has agreed to provide one sticker to patrolling members only and you must either be a non-rate paying resident residing within the Northern Beaches Council area or reside outside of the Northern Beaches Council.
+If you wish to apply for a permit please contact admin@freshwater sending details of your name, address and patrol.

 |Club Patrol By-Laws|